genesistoxical/pruebas/README.md

 <br/>

 𝟭. Add folders, there are two ways:
-* Check the box(es) you want to customize, for example: if you selected Documents, all the folders inside will be added to the list.
+* Check the box(es) you want to customize, for example: if you selected _Documents_, all the folders inside will be added to the list.
 You can deactivate them at any time to remove those directories.
 * By dragging and dropping folders into the area mentioned above, even if you have already checked boxes.

 To remove folders one by one, you must select it in the list and click the **⦵** icon.